 - Allow your child to talk comfortably about their hallucinatory experiences.
 You want to know what they are witnessing or monitoring in their head.
 You want to know if a voice is verbally abusing your child, or telling them to hurt themselves or others.

 - “Inoculate” your child from cruel voices or messages–teach them to deny the power of the voice or not take it seriously.
 Example: “I know you can’t stop [this voice] from pestering you, but it’s OK to resist [him] or ignore [him].
-It has no power over you.”
-X was upset once because of a fight with her rock star boyfriend.
-I told X to tell him, “Stop it and leave me alone!”
-X did (somehow), and it worked!
-The rock star guy stopped talking to her for a couple of days (probably sulking), and returned and was nice to her again.
+[He] has no power over you.”
+She was very upset once because her rock star boyfriend/ghost yelled at her.
+I told her to tell him, “Stop it and leave me alone!
+Don’t talk to me that way!”
+She did (somehow), and it worked!
+The rock star guy stopped talking to her for a couple of days (as if he was sulking), and returned and was nice to her again.

 Things you can do